trichter/qopen/README.rst

 Get help and discuss
 ....................

-at the `seistools <https://lserv.uni-jena.de/mailman/listinfo/seistools>`_ mailing list!
+The `seistools <https://lserv.uni-jena.de/mailman/listinfo/seistools>`_ mailing list can be used to contact other users and developers.